Kikobeats/uno-zen/README.md

 ### Update your current version

 Make sure you're in the uno-zen directory.
-Then run
+Then run:

 ```bash
 sh scripts/update